noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 * During the peer review process, learners download the files that other learners uploaded.
-To reduce the potential for problems from files with malicious content, learners cannot upload certain file types, including .exe, .app, .dmg, .bat, and .cmd files.
+To reduce the potential for problems from files with malicious content, learners cannot upload files with certain file extensions.

-  .. only:: Partners

-     For a complete list, contact your edX Partner Manager.

-   .. only:: Open_edX

-     For a complete list, contact your Open edX system administrator.
+  For a complete list, see :ref:`Prohibited File Extensions`.

 * Course teams can only access uploaded files for one learner at a time.
   Uploaded file content is not included in the reports of answer submissions